centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-vernemq-restapi.md

 More information is available on the official documentation of VerneMQ : https://docs.vernemq.com/getting-started

-The VerneMQ HTTP API is enabled by default and installs an HTTP handler on `http://localhost:8888/api/v1`.
+The VerneMQ HTTP API is enabled by default and installs an HTTP handler on `http://myvernemq.com:8888/api/v1`.
-The centreon-engine user performs a RestAPI connection to this system.
+The centreon-engine user performs a RestAPI request to this system.
 You must have generated one Token on VerneMQ server with the following command :

 ```bash